joeatbayes/embedded-rust-examples/ex-gpio-change-pin-direction-var-cap-read-1-pin/readme.md

 - Keep wire from sensor electrode as short as possible otherwise it picks up electrical noise can can produce erratic readings.
 - Need to re-run calibration readings with 1/2 once of water as starting point to better isolate early bump.

-# Variation from Original design intent
-I originally designed this to charge the circuit to 3.3V and through a single pin then measure the time it takes discharge to 0.7V thinking the larger change in voltage would be easier to measure and using only a single pin.
-I found that the rust pin direction change added so much variability in timing that it was unworkable.
-The same logic worked in other CPU in C so don't know if it is an issue in ESP32 or in the ESP32 rust implementation.
-Kept the pin state change lines commented so we have the syntax documented when rust fixes their issues.

-I Think the conversion from input to output we originally tried failed due to some weird semi random delay when converting the pin from input to output.

 The code `let mut csense_in = csenseOut.into_input()?;` converted from output pin to input pin and did seem to allow us to read state of the pin but it was not reliable